 Use your time abroad to learn more about early childhood development, and gain childcare experience.
 You’ll also hone skills like planning and leadership, which will help you in any career you pursue.

-In Madagascar, you’ll live with a host family in the village of Andasibe.
+In Madagascar, you’ll live in shared accommodation in the village of Andasibe.
 The island is home to rainforests, beaches, mountains, rivers, and an array of cities and towns.
 Adventure awaits around every corner, so be sure to bring your backpack and some hiking boots!

 Children aged 3-14 must be accompanied by at least one adult paying full price